Richie Moloney

-Richard Henry Moloney (born June 7, 1950), is a former American baseball player who pitched in the Major Leagues for one season in 1970 with the Chicago White Sox.
+Richard Henry Moloney (born June 7, 1950), is an American former baseball player who pitched in the Major Leagues for one season in 1970 with the Chicago White Sox.
 He was the 3rd youngest player in the American league when he made his first and only appearance.
 He pitched one inning giving up two hits and striking out one (Jim Holt).